Endocrine Disruptors In Drinking Water: Its Examples, Effects, And Common Sources

 Ways on How to Avoid Endocrine Disruptors

 Indeed, eliminating endocrine disruptors in society today is a bit challenging.
-The most that you can do is to follow measures to minimize its effects on your body.
+The most you can do is to follow measures to minimize its effects on your body.
 Here are some of the methods on how to do it:

 Clean your House Regularly

 Clean your house daily and reduce exposure to lead, fluorinated chemicals, and phthalates.
 Flame-retardant chemicals can escape from couches, baby products, and electronics.
-Thus, use a vacuum with a HEPA filter that can trap small dust particles instead of allowing them to scatter around the house.
+Thus, a vacuum with a HEPA filter can trap small dust particles instead of allowing them to scatter around the house.

 Eliminate the Use of Canned Goods